geetpurohit/AreYouBlinking/README.md

 <details>
   <summary> CMake </summary>
     Dlib is written in C/C++, and your computer needs to *build* the package, so you need something that can automate that build process.
-Head over [here](https://cmake.org/download/) and download the file that is the best for you.
+Head over to the download link given above and download the file that is the best for you.
 I recommend the .msi file since it is much easier (tip - make sure to add the Windows PATH during installation). :

 <p align="center">
   <img src="Cmake.png" />